yegor256/blog/_drafts/_http.md

 First, we parse the request, breaking its header into lines and ignoring the body of the request.
 You can modify the code to parse the body and pass it into the `refine()` method too, using `X-Body` as the key.
-At the moment the code above doesn't do that.
+At the moment, the code above doesn't do that.
 But you get the idea.
 The parsing part of the snippet prepares the pairs it can find in the request and passes them one by one to the encapsulated resource, mutating it until it gets to the final form.
 A simple resource that always returns text might look like this: